Blog -

-Using Zapier and the Gravity Forms Zapier Add-On, you can easily pass files from form entries to third-party repositories, including Google Drive.
+Using Zapier and the Gravity Forms Zapier Add-On, you can easily pass files from form entries to third-party platforms and applications, including Google Drive.

 In this article, we discuss why that’s a good idea and for which form types it makes the most sense.
 After that, you’ll find step-by-step instructions on how you can set this up on your own WordPress site.